HuWanyu/ECT_FYP/README.md

 Clone or download the repo to your machine.

 Use `conda` to create the virtual environment - currently environment creation via `pip3` is not supported.
-Navigate to the `SCDF_NER_FYP` directory and run the following in the command line:
+Navigate to the `ECT_FYP` directory and run the following in the command line:

 `conda env create -f environment.yml`

-You can verify that the required packages installed correctly by activating the environment (`conda activate m_ner`) and running `conda list`.
+You can verify that the required packages installed correctly by activating the environment (`conda activate ect_ner`) and running `conda list`.

 #### Dependencies